 Numerous studies have examined how various dietary patterns influence breast cancer risk.
-Generally speaking, diets high in fruit and vegetables and low in refined carbohydrates and saturated fat are associated with reduced risk.
+Diets high in fruit and vegetables and low in refined carbohydrates and saturated fat are associated with reduced risk.
 Levels of certain micronutrients such as beta-carotene and sulforaphane are also associated with lowered risk.

 Certain vitamin and mineral deficiencies have been linked to increased breast cancer risk.
 However excessively high levels of some micronutrients (obtained through supplements) have the potential to increase risk.